SMS Vineta (1863): 1875–1877 training cruise

 Vineta was in need of repairs, but the shortage of active warships in the German Navy of the 1870s led to the ship being recommissioned almost immediately on 4 June, under the command of KK Wilhelm von Wickede.
 The ship joined the training squadron that year, which first sailed from Wilhelmshaven to Kiel. and during the voyage, they conducted combat training based on the recently deceased Adalbert's tactical planning.
 The squadron was then sent to Oslo for the coronation of King Oscar II of Sweden–Norway.
 The squadron then returned to Kiel, where Vineta was then decommissioned on 24 September.

 Eventually, on 22 June 1874, Vineta was able to be dry-docked in Danzig for an extensive overhaul.
 The ship was temporarily recommissioned on 1 September 1875 under the command of KzS Alexander von Monts to be moved to Kiel, where she was decommissioned again on 15 September.
 The period out of service did not last long, however, and she was recommissioned again on 11 October, again under Monts' command.
 The ship was scheduled for another overseas training cruise, this time to East Asia.
 Vineta got underway on 19 October, sailing south through the Atlantic, rounding Cape Horn to the Pacific.
 While passing through Punta Arenas in the Strait of Magellan, she encountered her sister Gazelle, which was then returning from a major scientific voyage.
-While the ship was in Valparaiso, the Chilean president, Federico Errázuriz Zañartu, visited Vineta.
+While the ship was in Valparaíso, the Chilean president, Federico Errázuriz Zañartu, visited Vineta.
 The ship then continued north to Callao.